2 FAM 800

 (2) Appointing representatives of the agency as members of ICAP subcommittees and working groups;

-(4) Ensuring the agency’s internal policies and procedures are consistent with aviation management requirements in OMB Circulars and Federal Management Regulations.
+(4) Ensuring the agency’s internal policies and procedures are consistent with aviation management requirements in OMB Circulars and Federal Management Regulations; and

 2 FAM 815.3 INL Office of Aviation (INL/A)

-INL/A serves as the Departments aviation service provider (with the exception of aircraft charters managed by A/LM/OPS for logistics support of nonrecurring and unpredictable requirements like oddly-sized shipments, evacuations and other emergency assistance to Posts) and is coordinator of all aviation related to AGB approved acquisitions.
-INL/A is responsible for complying with the provisions of this chapter as well as OMB Circulars A-126, A-76, A-11, and A-94 and Federal Management Regulation 102-33.
-Additionally, as part of the Departments Management Control Plan (see 2 FAM 020), INL/A must establish cost-effective management control systems to ensure that aviation programs are managed effectively, efficiently, economically, and with integrity.
+INL/A provides aviation services to INL, and also to the Department at large as requested, subject to resources and capability.
+INL/A is responsible for complying with the provisions of this chapter as well as OMB Circulars A-126, A-76, A-11, and A-94 and 41 CFR 102-33.
+Additionally, as part of the Department’s Management Control Plan (see 2 FAM 020), INL/A must establish cost-effective management control systems to ensure that INL/A aviation programs are managed effectively, efficiently, economically, and with integrity.
+INL/A is available to provide technical advice and assistance on aviation matters to other bureaus/offices providing or acquiring aviation services.

 2 FAM 816 PROCUREMENT AND PROGRAM PROCEDURES